10 Tips for improving labour management in construction

 5. Know the key metrics

-Data is crucial to effective labour management in the construction industry.
+Data is crucial to effective labor management in the construction industry.
 Good workforce management software will help you pull key metrics from this data.
-Your workforce utilization rate is one such important metric, an understanding of which can help you balance your team’s time efficiently.
+Your workforce utilization rate is an important metric, an understanding that can help you balance your team’s time efficiently.
 Read this post for some more tips on how you can gain key insights from your construction workforce planning data.

 6. Mind the (skill) gaps

-There will invariably be gaps in the skills most job candidates possess and the skills your company needs.
+There will invariably be gaps in most job candidates’ skills and the skills your company needs.
 A key part of labour management in construction is creating an environment that fosters development and moulds workers into what you need.

 7. Nip underperformance in the bud

-Labour management in construction isn’t always pleasant.
-Sometimes you have to address underperforming employees.
+Labor management in construction isn’t always pleasant.
+Sometimes, you have to address underperforming employees.
 This doesn’t have to be confrontational, though.
-While worker underperformance can be the result of laziness or incompetence, it can also be a sign that you’re working employees too hard or not providing the opportunities for growth that would energize them.
+While worker underperformance can be the result of laziness or incompetence, it can also be a sign that you’re working employees too hard or not providing the growth opportunities that would energize them.

-This is connected to item #2 on this list, which was “Make Collaboration a Key Part of Your Planning.”
-By involving as many of your team members as possible, you should be able to identify and address any potential issues that might lead to lacklustre performance.
+This is connected to item #2 on this list: “Make Collaboration a Key Part of Your Planning.”
+By involving as many of your team members as possible, you should be able to identify and address any potential issues that might lead to lackluster performance.

 8. Manage all of your resources well

-Another key aspect of labour management in the construction industry is ensuring that your team has the resources they need to succeed.
-You need an effective strategy for keeping track of where your equipment and materials are being used.
+Another key aspect of labor management in the construction industry is ensuring that your team has the resources they need to succeed.
+You need an effective strategy for tracking where your equipment and materials are being used.
 Otherwise, you’ll find that your workers are often left standing around because you scheduled them for a job that requires equipment already being used elsewhere.

 This goes back to choosing your software wisely.
-Labour management in construction is not independent of other considerations.
+Labor management in construction is not independent of other considerations.
 Your software suite should reflect the multi-faceted nature of running a construction company.

 Bridgit CEO Mallorie Brodie talked with VP and Director of Project Management Jason Harrison about the challenges of resource planning amid the current climate.